-M&A professionals waste an inordinate amount of time weeding out tire kickers and competitors trying to find out whom they have listed, (a special kind of jackass).
+M&A professionals waste an inordinate amount of time weeding out tire kickers and competitors trying to find out whom they have listed.
 As a buyer, you may be reluctant to share your information with a broker before you’re sure you want to buy a particular listing.

-Accelerated Manufacturing Brokers, Inc., is contractually obligated to know who we’re dealing with and fully vet them both professionally and financially before disclosing whom our client is.
+Accelerated Manufacturing Brokers is contractually obligated to know who we’re dealing with and fully vet them both professionally and financially before disclosing who our client is.
 It’s an obligation that we take seriously.

 If you’re at the beginning of the process and not sure where you want to land, that’s fine.
 We can still help you, but we expect you to give us the information necessary to help.
 Here’s what we look for:

 Many of those changes are how you will bring growth to the business that you buy.
-You may be smarter and have better management and communication skills than the Seller.
-Don’t be a jackass.
-Rudeness is not skill.
+You may be smarter and have better management and communication skills than the seller.
+However, rudeness is not a skill.
 It doesn’t matter how you think you can improve their business, it’s their business.

 You might have an MBA from Harvard, but this guy may have built a business that supported families over the course of 50 years on only a high school education.
 Be respectful or you might not get to the next step.
 Here’s what manufacturing business owners want to hear from you:

 For the Accelerated Manufacturing Brokers team, this is all about relationships.
 We’ve made life-long friends of some who have purchased businesses through us.
 We stay in touch and cheer their success.
 We’re starting to sell some of the same businesses we sold to buyers over the years.
-Being entrusted to sell the same business twice is the ULTIMATE COMPLIMENT, and one we’re honored to receive.
+Being entrusted to sell the same business twice is the ULTIMATE COMPLIMENT that we’re honored to receive.